varigence/docs/bimlflex/concepts/microsoft-best-practice-data-vault.md

 The BimlFlex metadata is fully versioned in the repository database.

-All output artefacts (such as SQL Server Data Tools projects and Azure Data Factory code) can be both version controlled and deployed through the standard Azure DevOps CI/CD approach.
+All output artifacts (such as SQL Server Data Tools projects and Azure Data Factory code) can be both version controlled and deployed through the standard Azure DevOps CI/CD approach.

 ## 5. Distribution